-- The Network File System (NFS)TM, which allows transparent file access between remote nodes throughout the network.
-NFS is discussed in detail in the NFS and NIS Administration Guide. - The Network Information Service (NIS), which is a name and address lookup service (directory service) that provides a centralized network database to ease network administration.
-NIS is discussed in detail in the NFS and NIS Administration Guide. - Internet applications/utilities, including those listed below, all of which are part of the standard IRIX operating system and are discussed in detail in the IRIX Advanced Site and Server Administrator's Guide: - telnet(1C), the user interface to the TELNET protocol that allows users to log on to a system within a remote network - ftp(1C), the Internet file transfer program that allows users to transfer files to and from remote networks - rcp(1C), the remote copy utility that allows users to copy files to and from systems throughout a site's networks - rlogin(1C), the remote log on utility that allows users to log on to remote systems located within a site's networks - IRIS products that emulate IBM SNA applications, such as IRIS 3270 Terminal Emulator and SGI 3770 SNA Terminal Emulator.
+- The Network File System (NFS)[TM], which allows transparent file access between remote nodes throughout the network.
+NFS is discussed in detail in the ONC3/NFS Administrator's Guide. - The Network Information Service (NIS), which is a name and address lookup service (directory service) that provides a centralized network database to ease network administration.
+NIS is discussed in detail in the NIS Administration Guide. - Internet applications/utilities, including those listed below, all of which are part of the standard IRIX operating system.
+To obtain more information about these applications, use the man command. - telnet(1C), the user interface to the TELNET protocol that allows users to log on to a system within a remote network - ftp(1C), the Internet file transfer program that allows users to transfer files to and from remote networks - rcp(1C), the remote copy utility that allows users to copy files to and from systems throughout a site's networks - rlogin(1C), the remote log on utility that allows users to log on to remote systems located within a site's networks

-These products rely on an SNA gateway (for example, the IRIS SNA Server product) to handle their connection to the SNA world (for example, their link to an IBM host).

-- IRIS user applications such as ShowcaseTM and IRIS InsightTM. - User applications that have been ported to the IRIXTM operating system.
-Examples include FrameMaker®, WingzTM, and Z-MailTM.
+- IRIS products that emulate IBM SNA applications, such as IRIS 3270 Terminal Emulator and SGI 3770 SNA Terminal Emulator.
+These products rely on an SNA gateway (for example, the IRIS SNA Server product) to handle their connection to the SNA world (for example, their link to an IBM host). - IRIS user applications such as Showcase[TM] and IRIS Insight[TM]. - User applications that have been ported to the IRIX[TM] operating system.
+Examples include FrameMaker[®], Wingz[TM], and Z-Mail[TM].